Last updated by: Matt Horwitz on

-The average cost to set up an LLC is $127.
+As of 2020, the average cost to set up an LLC is $132.
 This is the one-time filing fee that creates the LLC by state law.

 The map, chart, and table below show the LLC filing costs in all 50 states, plus Washington DC.

 The cheapest state to start an LLC in is Kentucky, with a $40 filing fee.
 The most expensive state to form an LLC in is Massachusetts, with a $500 filing fee.

 Illinois used to have a $500 filing fee as well, but in 2017, the Illinois Secretary of State brought the filing fee down to $150, in order to be more in line with the national average.

 There are 10 states with a $100 filing fee and 8 states with a $50 filing fee.

 Note: These numbers don’t include additional LLC fees, such as LLC Annual Fees and registered agent fees (if needed).
 More on those additional LLC costs below.

 Northwest ($39 + state fee) or LegalZoom ($149 + state fee)

 |State LLC||State LLC Filing Cost|

 |North Dakota LLC||$135|